en de

 Image credit: Lavash in Brighton

 Discover the taste of the Middle East at Lavash!
-The family business has two locations in Brighton, one on Gardner Street (lunch only) and one on North Street.
-It’s not just your taste buds that are sent on a journey.
-If you look around you’ll forget you’re „just“ in a cool restaurant in Brighton and go on an imaginary journey!
+This family business has two locations in Brighton: one on Gardner Street (lunch only) and one on North Street.
+At Lavash, it’s not just your taste buds that are sent on a journey; the atmosphere will make you forget you’re „just“ in a cool restaurant in Brighton.

-Your lunchtime snack could look like this: a falafel & baba ganoush wrap for you, a chicken kebab platter for your best friend!
-North Street will also spoil you in the evening with a selection of authentic Middle Eastern dishes.
+Your lunchtime snack could look like this: a falafel & baba ganoush wrap for you, and a chicken kebab platter for your best friend!
+The North Street location will also spoil you in the evening with a selection of authentic Middle Eastern dishes.

 5 Reasons Why You Need to Visit Le Petit Chef